-The second problem in linking data to language acquisition theories centers around the nature of the data that children use to acquire linguistic knowledge.
-Typically, these data are thought to correspond to the input in the environment, but it is important to note that the input is merely an external signal.
-Input is converted via Perceptual Encoding to linguistic data, or intake

-(Carroll, 1999; Corder, 1967; Gagliardi & Lidz, in press; Omaki, 2010; Pearl & Lidz, 2009), when learners perceive and internalize the input signal through their developing language processing mechanisms (see Figure 1).
-It is tacitly assumed in much language acquisition research that the intake veridically corresponds to the input.
-However, given the demonstrations that children's parsers are immature in various respects (e.g., Trueswell et al., 1999), it is plausible that the child parser may misrepresent the input in ways that yield representations that are not consonant with those of the (adult) speaker.
-This suggests that understanding the nature of children's language processing mechanisms is critical for understanding the effective distribution of data (i.e., intake distribution) that feeds the language acquisition processes (for related discussions, see Fodor, 1998; Frazier & de Villiers, 1990; Valian, 1990).
+The second problem in linking data to language acquisition theories concerns the nature of the input data that children use to acquire linguistic knowledge.
+Typically, theories of language acquisition assume that the data that children learn from is isomorphic to the external signal.
+However, it is important to note that this signal needs to be encoded and represented first.
+Figure 1 incorporates this perspective, and illustrates that input is converted via the Perceptual Encoding Mechanism to linguistic representations that serve as input to other internal processes.
+We refer to these representations as intake (Carroll, 1999; Corder, 1967; Gagliardi & Lidz, 2014; Omaki, 2010; Pearl & Lidz, 2009).1 It is tacitly assumed in much language acquisition research. including computational modeling studies that try to assess the role of input in language acquisition, that the intake veridically corresponds to the input.
+However, given the demonstrations that children's parsers are immature in various respects (see Sections 2 to 4), the child parser may misrepresent the input in ways that yield representations that are not consonant with those of the (adult) speaker.
+Therefore, understanding the nature of children's language processing mechanisms is critical for understanding the effective distribution of the data (i.e., intake distribution) that feeds the language acquisition processes (for related discussions, see Fodor, 1998; Frazier & de Villiers, 1990; Valian, 1990).